-- 99218 Initial observation care, per day, for the evaluation and management of a patient which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination and medical decision making that is straightforward or of low complexity. - Usually the problem(s) requiring admission to "observation status" are of low severity. - Initial observation care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination and medical decision making of moderate complexity. - Usually the problem(s) requiring admission to "observation status" are of moderate severity. - Initial observation care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination and medical decision making of high complexity. - Usually the problem(s) requiring admission to "observation status" are of high severity.
+99218 Initial observation care, per day, for the evaluation and management of a patient which requires these 3 key components:

+- a detailed or comprehensive history; - a detailed or comprehensive examination; and - medical decision making that is straightforward or of low complexity.

+Usually the problem(s) requiring admission to "observation status" are of low severity.
+Physicians typically spend 30 minutes at the bedside and on the patient's hospital floor or unit.

+99219 Initial observation care, per day, for the evaluation and management of a patient, which requires these 3 key components:

+- a comprehensive history;

+- a comprehensive examination; and

+- medical decision making of moderate complexity.

+Usually the problem(s) requiring admission to "observation status" are of moderate severity.
+Physicians typically spend 50 minutes at the bedside and on the patient's hospital floor or unit.

+99220 Initial observation care, per day, for the evaluation and management of a patient, which requires these 3 key components:

+- a comprehensive history;

+- a comprehensive examination; and

+- medical decision making of high complexity.

+Usually the problem(s) requiring admission to "observation status" are of high severity.
+Physicians typically spend 70 minutes at the bedside and on the patient's hospital floor or unit.